What is SATA and SAS?

 Many computers come with SATA or SAS connectors included during a purchase, but if you’re building a machine from scratch or optimizing a server, you’ll need to order more connectors separately.

-SSD is definitely going to be our recommendation for faster reading and writing of information.
-The main consideration is how much storage you are looking for because a SSD will have less storage at a similar price point to an HDD which will have more storage at the same price point.
-If performance is the goal then SSD is the way to go.
+SSD is going to be our recommendation for faster reading and writing of information.
+The main consideration is how much storage you are looking for because an SSD will have less storage at a similar price point to an HDD which will have more storage at the same price point.
+If performance is the goal, then SSD is the way to go.

-In short, SAS is generally more expensive than SATA, but is usually a better option for servers and process-heavy applications.
+In short, SAS is generally more expensive than SATA but is usually a better option for servers and process-heavy applications.
+Most motherboard platforms even at the HEDT workstation level won’t support SAS since it is a specialized storage protocol for a specific workload.

 SATA is generally less expensive than SAS, and typically a better choice for desktop and home computer workstations.